Sudan coup: Thousands take to streets in new protests

 - Published

-Thousands of people are staging protests across Sudan against this week's military coup, demanding a return to a civilian-led government.
+Thousands of people have been staging protests across Sudan against Monday's military coup, demanding a return to a civilian-led government.

 Demonstrators in the capital Khartoum and other cities say ousted PM Abdullah Hamdok must be immediately reinstated.

-Security forces are out in force in Khartoum, a BBC correspondent in the city reports.
+Two people were shot dead by the security forces in Khartoum's twin city of Omdurman, medics say.

-On Monday, coup leader Gen Abdel Fattah Burhan dissolved civilian rule and arrested political leaders.
+Coup leader Gen Abdel Fattah Burhan has dissolved civilian rule and arrested political leaders.

 The general, who also called a state of emergency, said his actions were justified to avoid "civil war" and stop political infighting.

-The military takeover has drawn condemnation from across the globe.
+The military takeover has drawn widespread condemnation.

 - IN PICTURES: Sudan coup protesters take to streets